Guide to LSAT Logical Reasoning

 The Kaplan Method for Logical Reasoning features 4 steps for each question.

-Question Types and Strategy
+LSAT Logical Reasoning Question Types and Strategies

 While having a strategy for each question is important, so is having a general strategy for each section.
 What’s the best strategy for Logical Reasoning?
 Skip questions!
 You need to get all the way to the last question in the section before the 35 minutes is done, because you need to make sure that you get to all of the questions you can definitely get right– don’t miss something easy because you were getting in a battle with a question earlier in the section.

-Now, let’s look at the question types you will encounter on the Logical Reasoning sections.
+Now, let’s look at the question types you will encounter in the Logical Reasoning sections.
 Knowing what question types are your strengths and weaknesses will help you determine which questions to tackle and which questions to skip.

 Assumption